cogsandsquigs/nand7400/README.md

 ### Swift

-To build this for Swift, you'll need `cargo-swift` installed.
-Install it via `cargo install cargo-swift`.
-Then, run `cargo swift package` to generate the Swift package.
+To build this library for Swift, you'll need a Mac with Xcode 12 or later.
+To install certain Rust utilities and targets for building, run `make init`.
+Then, to build, run `make build`.
 You can then use this package as any other Swift package.